esamarathon/esa-layouts/README.md

 ### Music Player

 A browser based music player has been included; the graphic named `music-player.html` must be added into *all* of your OBS scenes to correctly be paused/resumed and correctly fade in/out when needed.
 It will only play if the scene name ends in `[M]`, for example, `Intermission [M]`.
-Music tracks can be added via the "Assets" tab in NodeCG under "Music Tracks".
+Music tracks can be added via the "Assets" tab in the NodeCG dashboard under `esa-layouts` > `Music Tracks`.

 ### Automatic Twitch Commercials